Katsuki Bakugo: Other media

 Katsuki was added to the Jump Force video game as a DLC character in August 2019.
 In a crossover promotion with Avengers: Infinity War, Katsuki shared a brief conversation with Iron Man.
+In My Hero Academia: Ultra Archive - The Official Character Guide, he also appears in an omake with Ochaco Uraraka set during a final examination in chapter 68, where they talk about Izuku Midoriya.

-Katsuki also appears in Fortnite Battle Royale as one of the crossover characters along with Izuku Midoriya, Ochaco Uraraka and All Might.
+Katsuki appears alongside Izuku Midoriya, Ochaco Uraraka, and All Might in Fortnite as a crossover character.